Frognot, Texas: History

-(2013) Marker is Property of the State of Texas

 Frognot Store

 In 1926, Otis and Hazel Dixon opened Frognot General Store, where they sold Sinclair gasoline for 10 cents a gallon, as well as salt, bread, milk, and sometimes vegetables from their own garden.
 They also sold Black Angus beef from the livestock raised by Otis, long before Black Angus was known as a premium product.
 The store was a gathering place for local folk, and where the idea of starting Frognot Water Supply Corporation was born.
 The store has been closed since the late 1980s.

-Frognot Water Supply

-Frognot WSC was incorporated on December 22, 1965 for the sole purpose of providing water to the rural area of Blue Ridge, Texas from the Woodbine Aquifer.
-The system consists of three wells and over 68 miles of water line and includes 147 square miles of service area in the Blackland Prairie.